REPAIR SHOP MANAGEMENT: INCENTIVE PAY PLANS

 - You’re not sure what to put incentives on for each type of position.

 - Certain employees have resisted or even threatened to quit if you take them off salary or hourly (and isn’t it always the case that these are the same employees who don’t follow the rules or who “own you” in other ways?).

 - You’re afraid you’d have to pay your people too much.

 - As a shop owner who is or was a tech, you’re afraid your techs won’t make enough to pay their bills.

 - You feel like an incentive pay plan will create motivation for your employees to over-sell.

 The list could go on, I’m sure.
-There’s always reasons not to do something, so let’s change focus…
+There are always reasons not to do something, so let’s change the focus…

 Why should you install the right incentive-based compensation plan in your shop?